Visit our San Francisco Showroom

 Because it's rare to find natural diamonds in larger carat sizes, pricing is not linear.
 That means a two carat diamond isn't simply double the cost of a one carat diamond since 2 carat diamonds are significantly rarer than 1 carat stones.

-With lab diamonds on the other hand, there's no dependance on geology, so pricing is much more straightforward.
+With lab diamonds on the other hand, there's no dependence on geology, so pricing is much more straightforward.
 A larger stone takes proportionately more energy and time to produce, so generally a 2 carat lab diamond costs about twice as much as a 1 carat stone.

 Which one is more ethical?
 Lab Grown Diamonds or Natural Diamonds?

-There's two main sides to ethical sourcing:
+To start, look at the two main sides to ethical sourcing:

 1. The environment: protecting ecology and natural life.